cmruderman/cmruderman/README.md

 # Hi, I'm Corey 👋

-I'm an Engineering Manager @ Stitch, a Talend Company
+I'm a Software Engineer @ Omni

 Find me on <a href="https://www.linkedin.com/in/coreyruderman/">LinkedIn</a>